-Actions for the first colleague who becomes aware of an incident (inc. Departmental on-call Colleague or Emergency Planning Officer)
+Actions for the first colleague who becomes aware of an incident (inc. Directorate on-call colleague or Emergency Planning Officer)

-The role of the first Colleague that becomes aware of an incident is to obtain details of the situation, decide on the appropriate course of action based on the information provided, relay this decision as quickly as possible to the appropriate City Council colleagues and external agencies, and to support the co-ordinated response to dealing with the incident.
+The role of the first colleague to become aware of an incident is to obtain details of the situation, decide on the appropriate course of action based on the information provided, relay this decision as quickly as possible to the appropriate City Council colleagues and external agencies, and to support the co-ordinated response to dealing with the incident.

-The first Colleague contacted should be prepared to manage the response unless a more appropriate colleague is required, has been identified and contacted.
+The first colleague contacted should be prepared to manage the response unless/until a more appropriate colleague is required, has been identified and contacted.